Australia · 2026

 Medium–High Risk

 Australian residential or commercial property.
-Combines rental income (3-5% yield) with long-term capital growth.
-Leverage amplifies returns.
+Combines rental income with long-term capital growth.
+Leverage via mortgage amplifies both gains and losses.
+Subject to stamp duty, council rates and CGT.

 Key Considerations